governmentvsgovernmentalWhat's the difference?

 Spelling & Dictionary Insight

-government and governmental form a confusable pair in the English index, two distinct headwords that writers substitute for each other because they look alike, sound alike, or both.
-The pair differs by 2 letter(s) in length, which is exactly the edit distance at which substitution errors are most common: close enough that the eye skips over the difference, far enough that meaning fully diverges.
+government and governmental form a confusable pair in the English index, two distinct headwords that are easily confused because they look alike, sound alike, or both.
+They differ by 2 extra letter(s) - “government” sits inside “governmental” - close enough that the eye skips over the difference, far enough that meaning fully diverges.
 Our composite confusion score for this pair is 9177, derived from the frequency rank of both members and their visual similarity.

 Frequency comparison